 Avoid coughing or sneezing directly onto other people, and cover your mouth and nose with paper, which you then throw away.
 If no paper is available, cough or sneeze into your elbow.
 Carry out hand hygiene immediately after coughing or sneezing.
 Avoid touching your face with unclean hands to prevent indirect contact transmission.

 - Call your doctor/the hospital for advice.
-It’s important that you don’t show up at the hospital or at UNIS.
-The doctor will advise you on what to do
+It’s important that you don’t visit the hospital, but call them to make an appointment for testing.

-- UNIS staff reports illness to HR or the healthcare adviser
+- UNIS staff reports illness to HR or healthcare adviser.

 - If you start feeling sick at UNIS you must leave the premises immediately.